hubtype/botonic/doc-botonic/docs/project-structure.md

 - `{ input: i => i.confidence < 0.7, action: NotFound }` i.confidence references the confidence value of the input.
 The confidence value is between 0 and 1 and indicates the likelihood that an input has a certain intent.
 This route is used if the input doesn't match an intent with enough confidence.
 - `{ intent: 'Greetings', action: Start }` will trigger the action `Start` when the user inputs a greeting.

 **Note**: Routes are checked in order.
-It is recommended to put the more specific ones first and the more generic at the end.
+It is recommended to put the more specific ones first and the more generic ones at the end.

 Then you just have to create a couple of actions that respond to these intents in `src/actions`.